Yomiuri Shimbun: History

 The Yomiuri features an advice column, Jinsei Annai.

 The Yomiuri has a history of promoting nuclear power in Japan.
 In May 2011, when Naoto Kan, then Prime Minister of Japan, asked the Chubu Electric Power Company to shut down several of its Hamaoka Nuclear Power Plants due to safety concerns, the Yomiuri called the request "abrupt" and a difficult situation for Chubu Electric's shareholders.
 It wrote that Kan "should seriously reflect on the way he made his request."
 It then followed up with an article wondering how dangerous Hamaoka really was and called Kan's request "a political judgment that went beyond technological worthiness."
 The next day damage to the pipes inside the condenser was discovered at one of the plants following a leak of seawater into the reactor.

 In 2012, the paper reported that Nobutaka Tsutsui, the Minister for Agriculture, had divulged secret information to a Chinese enterprise.
 Tsutsui sued the Yomiuri Shimbun for libel and was awarded 3.3 million yen in damages in 2015, on the basis that the truth of the allegations could not be confirmed.

 In November 2014, the newspaper apologized after using the phrase "sex slave" to refer to comfort women, following its criticism of the Asahi Shimbun's coverage of Japan's World War II comfort women system.

 The Yomiuri newspaper said in an editorial in 2011 "No written material supporting the claim that government and military authorities were involved in the forcible and systematic recruitment of comfort women has been discovered", and that it regarded the Asian Women's Fund, set up to compensate for wartime abuses, as a failure based on a misunderstanding of history.
-The New York Times reported on similar statements previously, writing that "The nation's (Japan's) largest newspaper, Yomiuri Shimbun, applauded the revisions" regarding removing the word "forcibly" from referring to laborers brought to Japan in the prewar period and revising the comfort women controversy.
+The New York Times reported on similar statements previously, writing that "The nation's (Japan's) largest newspaper, Yomiuri Shimbun, applauded the revisions" regarding removing the word "forcibly" from referring to laborers brought to Japan in the pre-war period and revising the comfort women controversy.
 Yomiuri editorials have also opposed the DPJ government and denounced denuclearization as "not a viable option".

+On 7 August 2025, Yomiuri filed a lawsuit in Tokyo against the U.S.-based AI firm Perplexity, alleging "free-riding" on 120,000 articles for the publication from February to June 2025.
+In September, Yomiuri apologized for a false report on an extra on 23 July that Prime Minister Shigeru Ishiba decided to resign on 22 July.